calmcl1/LightGal/README.md

 LightGal is a lightweight image gallery, based on CSS3 image transitions.
 It can snap between images or fade in/out.
 It is fully customizable, yet unobtrusive.

 ### Which browsers support LightGal?
-All the modern ones, with the exception of IE9 (well, what did you expect?)
+All the modern ones, with the exception of IE 9 and below (well, what did you expect?)
 The core functionality behind this is the CSS3 transition property, so if your browser falls into [this compatibility table](https://developer.mozilla.org/en-US/docs/CSS/Using_CSS_transitions#Browser_compatibility), then LightGal should work.

 ### How do I implement LightGal?